Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Effect of on hadron spectrum and nuclear matter properties

-We list the values of the parameters in Table~\ref{tab:para} with their resulting mass spectra in Table~\ref{tab:mass} and NM properties in Table~\ref{tab:nm}.
-In Table~\ref{tab:para}, \(x_{\omega}=g_{\omega\Lambda\Lambda}/g_{\omega NN}\) accounts for the competition between repulsive potential of hyperon and nucleon with \(g_{\omega\Lambda\Lambda}\) fixed by setting hyperon potential \(U_{\Lambda}=g_{\omega \Lambda\Lambda}\langle\omega\rangle_{n_0}-g_{\sigma \Lambda\Lambda}\langle\sigma\rangle_{n_0}=-28\rm \ MeV\)~\cite{Millener:1988hp,Glendenning:1991es}.
-At first, from Table~\ref{tab:mass}, one can see that hadron masses~\cite{ParticleDataGroup:2024cfk} can be well reproduced from the leading order Lagrangian with explicit symmetry breaking except the lightest scalar meson \(\sigma\) which indicates that more factors, like tetraquark configurations~\cite{Fariborz:2005gm,Fariborz:2007ai,Fariborz:2009cq,Ma:2023eoz}, should be considered.
-The nucleon mass \(m_N\) can be divided into \(m\) and \(\sigma_{\pi N}\) accounting for the mass origins from spontaneous and explicit chiral symmetry breaking, respectively, as \be m_N=m+\sigma_{\pi N}. \ee One can read out their magnitudes from the parameters list in Table~\ref{tab:para} and hadron spectra in Table~\ref{tab:mass}.
+It is also found in the numerical analysis that the results are not sensitive to $G$, $\alpha_8$ and $b_5$, so these three parameters are fixed as constants across the different parameter sets.
+In Table~\ref{tab:para}, \(x_{\omega}=g_{\omega\Lambda\Lambda}/g_{\omega NN}\) accounts for the competition between repulsive potential of hyperons and nucleons with \(g_{\omega\Lambda\Lambda}\) fixed by setting the hyperon potential \(U_{\Lambda}=g_{\omega \Lambda\Lambda}\langle\omega\rangle_{n_0}-g_{\sigma \Lambda\Lambda}\langle\sigma\rangle_{n_0}=-28\rm \ MeV\)~\cite{Millener:1988hp,Glendenning:1991es}.
+From Table~\ref{tab:mass}, hadron masses~\cite{ParticleDataGroup:2024cfk} can be well reproduced from the LO Lagrangian with explicit symmetry breaking, with small differences among different parameter sets from the numerical fitting.
+The exception is the lightest scalar meson \(\sigma\), whose disagreement indicates that additional factors, such as tetraquark configurations~\cite{Fariborz:2005gm,Fariborz:2007ai,Fariborz:2009cq,Ma:2023eoz}, need to be considered.
+The mass splittings among different baryons, such as the \(\Lambda\)--\(\Sigma\)--\(\Xi\) splitting, arise from explicit flavor SU(3) breaking by quark masses.
+This breaking is encoded in the \(\xi\) field of the Lagrangian, directly reflecting the QCD symmetry pattern.
+The nucleon mass \(m_N\) can be divided into \(m\) and \(\sigma_{\pi N}\) accounting for the mass origins from spontaneous and explicit chiral symmetry breaking, respectively, as \be m_N=m+\sigma_{\pi N}. \ee One can read out their magnitudes from the parameter list in Table~\ref{tab:para} and hadron spectra in Table~\ref{tab:mass}.
 Here, we take the isospin limit.